sentriz/go-taglib/README.md

 }
 ```

-## Manually Building and Using the WASM Binary
+## Manually Building and Using the Wasm Binary

 The binary is already included in the package.
 However if you want to manually build and override it, you can with WASI SDK and Go build flags